SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

    On click of this option, a pop-up window opens with the same fields as present when creating a **Custom property**.

    ![assettype-new-custom-prop](/images/dtm/asset-type/dtm-asset-type-create-new-custom-property.png)

-   Refer to creation of **Custom property** here : Hyperlink to be provided for Custom property creation.
+   Refer to section [Create new custom property](/dtm/asset-types/#create-new-custom-property) to create new **Custom property**.

-   Once the custom property is created, you can add this custom property in asset type.
+   Once the custom property is created, you can add this custom property in asset type being created.

    Once all the mandatory fields are filled, **Save** button gets enabled.
 Click **Save** to create the asset type.

-   On successful save, a pop-up notification is displayed and you are navigated back to Asset types [Link to asset types page here] page.
+   On successful save, a pop-up notification is displayed and you are navigated back to [Asset types](/dtm/asset-types/#asset-types) page.

    If there are any validation issues for any of the fields, same will be highlighted with red highlight and validation error message will be displayed on screen.
 You can then rectify the inputs and then save the **Asset type**.